domaincheck/wordpress-plugin/readme.txt

 5. See the lastest coupon codes and daily deals from major domain registrars, SSL certificate providers, and hosting companies.
 No more clicking to shady coupon sites!

 == Changelog ==

+= 1.0.14 =
+* Bugfix: Unable to add new domains to Your Domains from the Your Domains search box fixed
+* Bugfix: Unable to add new domains to Watch Domains from the Watch Domains search box fixed
+* Bugfix: Unable to add new domains to SSL Alerts from the SSL Alerts search box fixed
+* Bugfix: SSL certificate display minor UI issues introduced in 1.0.12 fixed

 = 1.0.13 =
 * Bugfix: WHOIS results not encoding correctly on display introduced in 1.0.12 fixed